-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 "...a legendary and beloved high-yielding dividend king".

-I also explained in that article that "I'm predominantly known for my REIT writing capabilities, but more recently I have begun to explore many other stocks within the "Dividend King" coverage spectrum.
+I also explained in that article that "I'm predominantly known for my REIT writing capabilities, but more recently, I have begun to explore many other stocks within the 'Dividend King' coverage spectrum.

-As one of the co-founders of Dividend Kings (on the marketplace) I am continuously looking for non-REITs to complement my own retirement portfolio, while also providing meaningful value to readers."
+As one of the co-founders of Dividend Kings (on the marketplace), I am continuously looking for non-REITs to complement my own retirement portfolio, while also providing meaningful value to readers."

-As a new shareholder in Altria, I am always seeking to expand my investment portfolio beyond REITs and into other dividend paying sectors.
+As a new shareholder in Altria, I am always seeking to expand my investment portfolio beyond REITs and into other dividend-paying sectors.
 Also, as the co-founder of Dividend Kings & iREIT, I'm always looking to maximizing safe income in order to achieve my long-term financial goals.

 That often means I recommend names such as Realty Income (O), 3M (MMM), and Altria (MO).

-But the universe of dividend blue chips is far larger than just the famous dividend aristocrats & kings.
+But the universe of dividend blue chips is far larger than just the famous dividend aristocrats and kings.
 There are lots of smaller companies with impressive dividend growth streaks that are just as long.

 These are the Dividend Champions, companies too small to be in the S&P 500, and thus that never make the more famous aristocrat list.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.